We will accept cheque drawn on your UK bank account.

 After this, your cheque will take six working days (excluding holidays, Saturdays and Sundays) to clear.
 The draft or transfer will be processed by the sixth working day (clearance day).

 When transferring money or issuing a banker’s draft, we will apply the rates that prevail on the clearance day, and not those prevailing on the date your cheque was submitted.

 How to make your payment by cheque

-Make your cheque payable to ‘State Bank of India Remittance Account’.
+Make your cheque payable to ‘State Bank of India (UK) Limited Remittance Account’.

 Supply these details so we can carry out your request:

 - Name of payee

 - Name and branch of bank to which your payment will be sent

 Post your cheque to us, or drop it in to one of our branches.